cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/common-use-cases/deploy-cmr-wordpress-block.md

 </Aside>

-Follow the steps below to deploy a Managed Ruleset and override rules for a specific tag.
+Follow the steps below to create a rule that executes a Managed Ruleset and defines an override for rules with a specific tag.

-1. [Add a rule](/cf-rulesets/execute-rulesets) to a phase to deploy a Managed Ruleset.
+1. [Add a rule](/cf-rulesets/execute-rulesets) to a phase entry point that executes a Managed Ruleset.
 1. [Configure a tag override](/cf-rulesets/managed-rulesets/override-managed-ruleset) that sets a specified action for all rules with a given tag.

 The example below uses the [Update ruleset](/cf-rulesets/rulesets-api/update/) operation to execute the steps in a single `PUT` request.